 A familiar face is a childcarer who is always there when the child is there.
 This helps the child develop a sense of social-emotional security.
 The familiar-face criterion is different for babies and older children.
 There may be other childcarers present apart from the familiar face.

 How many familiar faces do you need?

 How many familiar faces a child can have at most depends on the professional childcarer-child ratio for your childcare location.

 Familiar-face criterion for babies

-The standard for baby groups (under the age of 1) is 2 familiar faces, when the professional childcarer-child ratio is 1 or 2.
-If the professional childcarer-child ratio is 3 or over 3, the standard for babies is 3 familiar faces.
+The standard for baby groups (under the age of 1) is a maximum of 2 familiar faces, when the professional childcarer-child ratio is 1 or 2.

 Familiar-face criterion for children

 The standard for children (aged 1 and over) is a maximum of 3 familiar faces, when professional childcarer-child ratio is 1 or 2.If there are 3 or more childcarers per group, the maximum is 4 familiar faces.

 Changes to the familiar-face criterion